How are you feeling today?

-Tania uses Transformational Acupuncture to help balance and align your energy centres known as Chakras.
-Many of her clients find these treatments excellent for addressing anxiety, depression and other emotional imbalances.
+Transformational Acupuncture is a wonderful way to help balance and align your energy centres known as Chakras.
+Many clients find these treatments excellent for addressing mental and emotional imbalances.
 It can also deepen your meditation and help you better tune into yourself.

 Transformational Acupuncture is a blend of traditional acupuncture, sacred geometry, numerology and the chakra energy system.
-It’s power is to work with the consciousness and awaken and expand your spiritual centre, your heart.
-It has been developed to address the complex imbalances that occur at the spiritual and emotional levels in order to heal at the physical level.
+It’s power is to work with your consciousness and awaken and expand your spiritual centre, your heart.
+It has been developed to address the complex imbalances that occur at the spiritual and emotional levels in order to help you heal at the physical level.

 Tania was honoured to study directly with Dr Mikio Sankey, founder of Esoteric Acupuncture, completing 2 levels of training when he visited Australia in 2010.
 Esoteric Acupuncture Level 1 Esoteric Acupuncture Level 2.